 The MSc Environmental Modelling runs over a full year, but can also be taken part-time over two year.
 All students take four core modules in Term 1 (autumn).
 These establish the fundamentals of modelling, the environmental contexts within which it is applied and introduce key computing and mathematical methods, to provide students with the technical skills necessary for the remainder of the degree.
 In Term 2 (spring) students take four advanced option courses on specialist aspects of environmental modelling.
 These draw upon the wide range of academic expertise and research interests at UCL.
 Student learning is supported by tutorials, transferable skills training and research supervision throughout the year.
 The final element of the degree, the individual research project, is completed over the summer term and vacation.
 Depending on staff availability, there may be small changes in the option courses offered from one year to the next.

-The following modules will be available for 2014/15.
+The following modules will run in Term 1 2016-17, second term modules are examples of those available.
 Please note these are subject to change.

 COMPULSORY MODULES (Term One)